NC State vs. Boston College NCAA Football Odds, Plays and Insights | October 16, 2021

 Boston College Stats and Trends

-- This year, the Eagles won ATS in their only game as an underdog of 3 points or more.
+- The Eagles covered the spread in their only game when underdogs by 3 points or more.

-- Boston College's games this year have hit the over on two of four set point totals (50%).

 - When Boston College scores more than 15.8 points, it is 2-1 against the spread and 4-0 overall.

-- Boston College is 2-1 against the spread and 3-1 overall when the team churns out more than 295.4 yards.
+- In games that Boston College amasses more than 295.4 yards, the team is 2-1 against the spread and 3-1 overall.

 - This season the Eagles have turned the ball over seven times, while the Wolf Pack have forced 7 turnovers.